abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 you can say that every object have an internal unique ID i.e AADHAR Card/Green Card Number the id will reflect the same concept!

-**Creating Attributes and Values of the particular attributes**
+**Creating Attributes and Values of the particular attributes** this is majorly done by : reference_variable.attribute_name = value let's have a particular view upon this in the version 3, class_program_3.py